uit-inf-2200/uit-inf-2200.github.io/index.md

 layout: default
 ---

+# INF-2200 *Computer Architecture and Organization*

 ## Administrative information

-Administrative course information is available [here](https://uit.no/utdanning/emner/emne/805804/inf-2200).
+Administrative course information is available [here](https://uit.no/utdanning/emner/emne/842290/inf-2200).

 We use the course Discord for discussions and to send important information.
 You will find the invite link in Canvas.

 The github organization for this course is: [github.com/uit-inf-2200/](https://github.com/uit-inf-2200)

-The Timeplan for the course is [here](https://timeplan.uit.no/emne_timeplan.php?sem=23h&module=INF-2200-1#week=33-52)
+The Timeplan for the course is [here](https://tp.educloud.no/uit/timeplan/timeplan.php?id%5B%5D=INF-2200%2C1&type=course&sem=24h&campus=&hide_old=1)

 **Staff:**
-* Lars Ailo Bongo <lars.ailo.bongo@uit.no> (Lecturer, Course responsible)
+* Vi Ngoc-Nha Tran (VNNT) <vi.tran@uit.no> (Lecturer, Course responsible)
-* Vi Tran <vi.tran@uit.no> (Lecturer)
+* Hoai Phuong Ha (PHH) <phuong.hoai.ha@uit.no> (Lecturer)
-* Øyvind Arne Moen Nohr (Teaching assistant groups 1 and 2)
+* Øyvind Arne Moen Nohr (ØAMN) <oyvind.a.nohr@uit.no> (Lecturer)
+* (Teaching assistant) Room
+* (Teaching assistant) Room
+* (Teaching assistant) Room
-* Jørgen Kiil Olsen  (Teaching assistant group 3)
+* (Teaching assistant) Room
-* Ragnhild Abel Grape (Teaching assistant group 4)
+* (Teaching assistant) Room

 **Cheating**

 As a student at UiT, you are obliged to familiarize yourself with the current rules that apply to the use of aids during exams, as well as rules for source use and citation.
 In the case of violation of these rules, you may be suspected of cheating, or attempt at cheating.
 Cheating on an exam is considered a violation of academic integrity.
-Academic integrity(honesty) is about being clear in relation to which thoughts/reflection and work are one's own, and which are taken from other's work.
+Academic integrity(honesty) is about being clear in relation to which thoughts/reflection and work are one's own, and which are taken from others.
 Cheating is punishable by cancellation of exams and/or exclusion from university.

 You can read more about plagiarism and cheating on: https://en.uit.no/sensor/art?p_document_id=684332